-December is not only the most popular gift giving month of the year, but it also happens to be Cat Lover’s Month.
-So, just in case you want to wrap up an affectionate ball of fluff for your loved one, we put together a list of cats for you to choose from.
+p>December is not only the most popular gift giving month of the year, but it also happens to be Cat Lover’s Month.
+Regardless of the time of year, we always encourage pet owners to look into adding another feline to their home!
+We've put together a list of some different types of cats that may help you choose your next four-legged family member!
 You’re bound to find at least one (or maybe all) that’ll meet your fancy.
-Just make sure to poke some air holes in that gift box before you tape it up!

 If you desire a mellow cat, a Scottish Fold/Scottish Straight is for you.
 Called the Scottish Fold for their lop-eared look, these cats have sweet facial expressions and an owl-like appearance.
 They love being around people and tend to become very attached to their family.
 A downside of their desire to be with others is that they can become depressed if left alone too much, so make sure to give them plenty of attention.